 In October of 2019 I was again asked to foster another puppy that would ultimately capture my heart so deeply and change my life in rescue forever.
 I was asked to foster her on October 29th 2019 at the age of 2 weeks.
 She was taken from her mother and litter mates by a vacationer and when that vacationer tried to return this sweet baby to her mother’s den the mother had moved all the puppies and could not be located.
 The vacationer dumped the puppy, that I later named Tazzy, at the rescue and Barb called me to see if I could take her since she needed bottle feeding.
 I only had 5 weeks left for my stay in Mexico and I promised Barb I would get this puppy eating on her own and independent enough for adoption before I had to return to the United States on December 5th.
 Within a week I had suspected this poor puppy was not well and something was very seriously wrong neurologically.
 We started the numerous Mexican vet visits that ultimately diagnosed her with Cerebellar Hypoplasia.
 The rescue had made a decision that she would need to be euthanized due to the lack of resources in Mexico to treat and care for these types of fragile dogs.
 There are really no other options for puppies in Mexico with these types of severe brain disorders and they are just not viewed as adoptable and seldom find forever homes.

 I refused the thought of euthanasia and asked the rescue owner if I could try to find Tazzy help in the United States.
 This is how ended up connecting with the Be Like Josh Foundation and how they became Tazzy's guardian angel.
 Without them, I’m not sure I would have had the resources to help this puppy or ultimately find her the care and treatment she deserved.
 The Be Like Josh Foundation helped me to get Tazzy her MRI and helped to ultimately get her the diagnosis of Degenerative Cerebellar Abiothrophy.
 During this time I fell head over heels in love with this special needs girl and went to every possible means to give her the very best care.
 Tazzy eventually lost her battle to this horrible disability and with her loss I found a new meaning in my life.
 Tazzy taught us all unconditional love, and what it means to live every day with a disability, but to be accepted.
-Tazzy taught thousand of people that followed her on Facebook and Instagram the meaning of perseverance and giving everything you have to be yourself, live with your disability and to love unconditionally.
+Tazzy taught thousand of people that followed her on Facebook and Instagram the meaning of perseverance and giving everything you have to be yourself, live with your disability or special ABILITY and to love unconditionally.
 Tazzy showed me how to be a better person, how to "Simply Love" and "Love Simply" which is a Colorado Paws logo.
 Unfortunately, during this time I had the displeasure to discover some very concerning rescue practices and people that don't necessarily have all animals best interests in mind.
 Tazzy inspired me to pursue my dream of creating a better type of animal rescue and to be the voice for those that do not have one.
 She awakened my understanding about the interconnection and fragile dependence of humans and how we co-exist with animals and need each other.
 Through Tazzy, Colorado Paws was born, and she is our mascot and inspiration for everything Colorado Paws is about.
 You can read more about Tazzy in my blogs or on my mission link.